carlytaylor0017/csk/README.md

 Perhaps the most important property of SMILES, as it relates to data science, is that the datatype is quite compact.
 SMILES structures average around 1.6 bytes per atom, compared to skeletal image files, which have an averge size of 4.0 kilobytes.

-## Building a Scalable Database <a name="database"></a>
+### Building a Scalable Dataset <a name="database"></a>

 Since all chemical structures are unique, this means that there is only one correct way to represent every chemical species.
 This presents an interesting problem when trying to train a neural network to predict the name of a structure - by convention the datasets are going to be sparse.

+#### Hydrocarbon Dataset <a name="hc"></a>

+#### Small-Chain Dataset <a name="sc"></a>

 The [dataset](https://github.com/cwolfbrandt/csk_database/edit/master/README.md) has 9,691 rows, each with a unique name and link to a 300 x 300 pixel structural image, as shown in **Table 1**.

-**Table 1**: Sample rows from the dataset
+**Table 3**: Sample rows from the dataset

 | SMILES      | Image URL | Skeletal Formula |
 | :-----------: |:-----------: | :-----------: |